Is it too late to start a blog?

 Instead, you should think about how to write articles that will rank in Google and that will earn you money in the future.

 That’s where SEO (or Search Engine Optimization) comes in.

 There are several tools for doing keyword research such as SEM Rush or Ahrefs.
 They are well known in a blogging community, however, they come with a hefty price tag.
-If you have a limited budget, I recommend using Keysearch, a budget-friendly tool that I use for my blog.
+If you have a limited budget, I recommend Ubersuggest, a budget-friendly tool that I use for my blog.

 Keep your content updated

 Your work doesn’t end when you finish your SEO-optimized post.

 You have to track your progress and make edits over time.
 This will help you stay ahead of your competition.
 If you don’t edit your blog post over time, you could lose a chunk of traffic.

 One of the best FREE tools to monitor your website’s performance is Google Analytics.
 It will show you how many people visited your website, what their demographics are, how long they stayed on your blog and what articles they’ve read, among other things.

 There are also many paid tools that can help you keep tabs on your metrics: